lmas/lmas.github.io/drafts/README.md

 - current best practices for making favicons: https://stackoverflow.com/q/2268204 https://news.ycombinator.com/item?id=25520655
-  Simplest thing to do is a 32x32px PNG, rename it to `favicon.ico` and add tag:
+  Simplest thing to do is a 32x32 px PNG, rename it to `favicon.ico` and add tag:
   <link rel="shortcut icon" type="image/png" href="/favicon.ico">

 - easiest way to make a css only dark mode: